sriley86/ITS362-Distributed-Application-Development-/Lab/Lab03/Readme.txt

 there should be no assignment textbox(es).
 You will need to provide a mechanism (such as buttons) to add assignments with scores as needed (up to a limit of 5).
 Please make sure that each type of assignment does not exceed its limit.

-2) The grade calculation may be done by pressing a �calculate� or �submit� button or upon hitting the enter key when entering a score for any graded item.
+2) The grade calculation may be done by pressing a calculate or submit button or upon hitting the enter key when entering a score for any graded item.

 3) You should test your code in at least two (2) different browsers.

-You should have a separate css file for any styles you need for this app, and a separate js file for javaScript and jQuery.

-Please follow the good coding styles, use modules, and adopt meaningful names and good naming convention.

-Deliverables
-An electronic copy of your code files (html, css, and js) and screen shots that show a working webpage submitted to Blackboard Learn.
-Please zip everything.

-ITS362 Lab04		1 of 1